 7. Scarecrow (1973)

 In this Palme d’Or winning, low-key character study, Pacino plays the role of Francis, a downtrodden drifter.
-Francis engages in clownish acts to mask the misery deep inside him.
-He is back from Navy and on his way to Detroit to meet the pregnant girlfriend he abandoned five years before.
+Pacino once again collaborated with director Schatzberg after The Panic in Needle Park.
+Pacino’s Francis engages in clownish acts to mask the misery buried deep inside.
+He is back from the Navy and on his way to Detroit to meet the pregnant girlfriend he abandoned five years before.
 Accompanying Francis in the long journey is Max (brilliantly played by Gene Hackman), a short-tempered guy fresh out of prison.

 Al Pacino adds small, natural details to depict Francis’ societal alienation.
 His breakdown in the ‘fountain’ scene is an unforgettable moment.